Modelling clumpy PDRs in 3D - Understanding the Orion Bar stratification: 3D PDR modelling

 \subsubsection{Continuous description}

-Assuming that the masses of the clumps in an ensemble lie between a lower and an upper cutoff mass, $m_{\rm{l}}$ and $m_{\rm{u}}$, one can derive the number of clumps $N_{\rm{ens}}$ in the ensemble \citep[see][]{Cubick_2008}:
+Assuming that the masses of the clumps in an ensemble lie between a lower and an upper cut-off mass, $m_{\rm{l}}$ and $m_{\rm{u}}$, one can derive the number of clumps $N_{\rm{ens}}$ in the ensemble \citep[see][]{Cubick_2008}:

 and the total ensemble mass